Editor’s note: For a newer, updated version of this post, check it out here.

-There’s also free web services that allows you to perform basic image editing online.
-Here’s few examples I’ve previously mentioned in this blog:
+There are also free web services that allow you to perform basic image editing online.
+Here are few examples I’ve previously mentioned in this blog:

 - Picnik – Edit photo online